• Skip to primary navigation

 Museum Fernand Léger (Antibes): visit

-by Fanny AUFFRET, Region Lovers | September 9, 2024 | no intrusive ads, no sponsored content, just some affiliate links - if you use them, we get a small commission (read more)
+By Fanny AUFFRET, Region Lovers | April 8, 2026 | contains affiliate links - if you use them, we get a small commission (read more)

 Located in a commune bordering Antibes, Fernand Léger museum is a national museum dedicated to this cubist painter.
 Fernand Léger was a regular visitor to Biot from 1949, acquiring a plot of land in 1955, the year of his death.
 The museum’s collection includes over 450 works by this major 20th-century artist.